Han Kang: Awards and recognition

-Han won the Yi Sang Literary Award (2005) for Mongolian Mark (the second part of The Vegetarian), the 25th Korean Novel Award for her novella Baby Buddha in 1999, the 2000 Today's Young Artist Award from the Korean Ministry of Culture, and the 2010 Dongri Literary Award for The Wind is Blowing.
+Han won the Yi Sang Literary Award (2005) for Mongolian Mark (the second part of The Vegetarian), the 25th Korean Novelist Award for her novella Baby Buddha in 1999, the 2000 Today's Young Artist Award from the Korean Ministry of Culture, and the 2010 Dongri Literary Award for The Wind is Blowing.

 In 2018, Han became the fifth writer chosen to contribute to the Future Library project.
 Katie Paterson, the project's organizer, said that Han had been chosen because she "expands our view of the world".
 Han delivered the manuscript, Dear Son, My Beloved, in May 2019.
 In the handover ceremony, she dragged a white cloth through the forest and wrapped it around the manuscript.
 She explained this as a reference to Korean culture, in which a white cloth is used both for babies and for mourning gowns, describing the event as "like a wedding of my manuscript with this forest.
 Or a lullaby for a century-long sleep".

 Han was elected a Royal Society of Literature International Writer in 2023, recognizing her significant contributions to global literature and the impact of her works beyond South Korea.

 The Vegetarian placed 49th in The New York Timess "100 Best Books of the 21st century" in July 2024.